-- Chapter 7 or Chapter 13 bankruptcy is not allowed if the primary or any mortgage is included as a secured creditor on the subject property for which the City will place a lien securing the loan. - Qualifying debt to income ratios are 26-32% on the front end and 43% on the back end. - Properties may not have more than one outstanding loan on the property.
+- Chapter 7 or Chapter 13 bankruptcy is not allowed if the primary or any mortgage is included as a secured creditor on the subject property for which the City will place a lien securing the loan. - Properties may not have more than one outstanding loan on the property.
 The City will not accept a lien position lower than a second lien. - Property taxes must be current. - Applicants must be current on mortgage payments and shall not be in default under the mortgage documents associated with the property. - Properties with a reverse mortgage are not eligible for this program.